-(4) Review of Mandated Reports by the DRC.
-Upon receipt of a mandated report, the Data Repository shall refer the report immediately to the Enforcement Division, where it will be docketed and reviewed.The Data Repository Committee (DRC) may review a mandated report.
-The DRC shall complete its review of a mandated report by issuing a confidential advisory letter to the licensee, or by declining to take further action, or by referring the report to another division of the Board.
-The DRC review process described herein is not an Adjudicatory Proceeding as defined in M.G.L. c.
-30A, § 1.
-The Data Repository records relating to any review of a mandated report shall be confidential, except as otherwise provided by law.

 2.14: Mandated Reporting

 (1) Scope of 243 CMR 2.13 and 2.14.
 243 CMR 2.13 and 2.14 are mandated reporting sections.
-A mandated report is also referred to as a Statutory Report throughout 243 CMR 2.00.
+A mandated report is also referred to as a ”statutory report” throughout 243 CMR 2.00.
 243 CMR 2.14 contains a nonexclusive list of mandated reports.
 Some mandated reports are not listed within 243 CMR 2.13 and 2.14.

 (2) Mandated Report, Defined.
 A mandated report is a written filing, made to the Board of Registration in Medicine, by a reporter required to make the report pursuant to a state or federal law or regulation.
 The subject of a mandated report shall be a physician, registered with the Board as qualified to practice medicine in the commonwealth, including any person licensed pursuant to M.G.L. c.
 112, §§ 2 through 9B.
-Mandated reports maintainedreceived in the Data Repository are confidential, unless otherwise required by law.
+Mandated reports received in the Data Repository are confidential, unless otherwise required by law.
 A mandated reporter is any entity or individual that is required, by state or federal law or regulation, to make a report to the Board of Registration in Medicine, except for reports filed with the Board pursuant to M.G.L. c.
 111, § 205.
 Reports filed with the Quality and Patient Safety Division are not mandated reports as defined in 243 CMR 2.14(2).

 (3) Filing a Mandated Report.
 Mandated reports shall be filed with the Data Repository Unit, except for licensing materials filed with the Board pursuant to M.G.L. c.
 112, § 2 through 9B, which shall be filed with the Licensing Division at the Board's mailing address.
-Unless otherwise provided by law or regulation, a mandated report shall be filed with the Board no later than 30 days after the date of the incident being reported.on which the report is required.
+Unless otherwise provided by law or regulation, a mandated report shall be filed with the Board no later than 30 days after the date of the incident being reported.
 A licensee's failure to timely file a mandated report may be a ground for a disciplinary action by the Board.

 (4) Mandated Reports Made by a Physician.

 (a) Peer Reports.
 A doctor of medicine or osteopathy, an intern, resident, fellow or medical officer licensed under M.G.L. c.
 112, § 9, must report to the Board when he or she has a reasonable basis to believe that a physician may have violated the provisions of M.G.L. c.
 112, § 5 or any regulation of the Board.
 This report is filed under M.G.L. c.
-112, § 5F and is referred to as a Peer Report, or a 5F Report.
+112, § 5F and is referred to as a “peer report,” or a “5F Report.”
 A reporter may be exempt from this reporting requirement when the limited exemption provisions of M.G.L. c.
 112, § 5F and 243 CMR 2.07(23) apply.